SAP/ownid-developer-tutorial/src/gigya.md

 #### Login

-Next code will show how integrate OwnID login widget into your site.
+Next code will show how to integrate the OwnID login widget into your site.

-After user finish OwnID flow, login will proceed on backend side.
+After user completes the OwnID flow, login will proceed on the backend side.
-Backend will return login cookies, and you will need to set them and navigate to the next page.
+Backend will return login cookies, then you will need to set them and navigate to the next page.

 In case if user already has an account, but he wants to use OwnID.
 He can use skip the password on the login form.
 Widget will ask for login and password.